 Geoffrey Walker has been an education professional for over 16 years, working as a teacher, program director, assistant principal and principal.
 Mr. Walker worked in twelve different Boston Public Schools as the program director of the America SCORES Boston soccer and writing program.

 Troy graduated from Union College and has been working with the Fenway boys’ basketball team.
 He joins the Fenway community as a member of the college advising corps.

 Erin Wilson received a BS in Finance from University of Maryland, College Park in 2004 and worked in finance for 12 years prior to making a career change to education.
 In 2016, Erin received her M.A.T. from Boston College.
 In her free time, Erin enjoys cooking, trying new restaurants, listening to music, and attending concerts.

-Carrie King-Woodson has been an education professional for over 25 years, working as a teacher, and Assistant Headmaster.
-Mrs. King-Woodson earned her Bachelor of Science in Music Education from the Historical (HBCU) North Carolina A&T State University, and her master's from Cambridge College.
-When she's not at work she enjoys spending time with her family, her Sorority Alpha Kappa Alpha, Inc, and working as one of the Minister's of Music at New Hope Baptist Church.
+Mrs. King-Woodson earned her Bachelor of Science in Music Education from the Historical (HBCU) North Carolina A&T State University, and her Master's of Education from Cambridge College in Educational Leadership.
+When she's not at work she enjoys spending time with her family, traveling, using her gifts and talents as a trained organist and pianist, and working as a graduate member of Alpha Kappa Alpha Sorority, Inc. Rho Epsilon Omega Chapter, Wellesley, Mass.